martentyrk/enhancing_ct_low_adoption/readme.md

 The instructions for installation and use are from the original repository.

+NB: There is currently a separate repository for training the neural augmentation models and the neural imputation models.
+The repository is accessible from [here](https://github.com/martentyrk/ct_low_adoption).
+The ct_low_adoption repo will be merged with the current repo in the near future.

 ## Typical usage

 Starting point for experiments will be the following command: